BestTimesToVisit.com Logo

 Frequently Asked Questions

-When's the absolute best time to visit Puerto Rico if I want to avoid the crowds and still have great weather?
+When's the absolute best time to visit Puerto Rico if I want to avoid crowds but still enjoy great weather?

-For that sweet spot of fantastic weather and fewer crowds, aim for the shoulder seasons: April to early June, or September to November.
-You'll dodge the peak winter tourist rush and the summer heat, plus you'll often find better deals on flights and accommodations.
-Just be mindful that September and October are technically hurricane season, though direct hits are rare and many businesses remain open.
+For that sweet spot between pleasant weather and fewer crowds, aim for the shoulder seasons: April to early June, or September to November.
+You'll miss the peak winter rush and the summer heat, plus you'll often find better deals on flights and accommodations.
+Just be mindful that September and October are part of hurricane season, though major storms are infrequent.

 Beyond Old San Juan, what's a must-see neighborhood or area that offers a more authentic local vibe?

-Is it easy to get around Puerto Rico without renting a car, especially if I'm staying in the San Juan area?
+Is it easy to get around Puerto Rico without a rental car, especially if I want to explore outside of San Juan?

-Are there any 'hidden gem' beaches or natural spots that aren't overrun with tourists?
+Are there any 'hidden gem' beaches or natural spots that most tourists miss?

-What's the deal with tipping in Puerto Rico?
-Is it expected like in the mainland US?
+What's the deal with currency and tipping in Puerto Rico?

 How many days do you need in Puerto Rico?